-(a) Chief's discretion and recommendation.
-The Chief shall have the discretion to recommend the suspension or debarment or removal of a contractor and/or vendorsupplier as provided herein, who:
+- (a) Chief's discretion and recommendation.
+The Chief shall have the discretion to recommend the suspension or debarment or removal of a contractor and/or supplier as provided herein, who: - i. is more than 60 calendar days in default or breach of a contract with the City; - ii. has failed to perform or has unsatisfactorily performed the terms and conditions of one or more contracts with the City, which failure to perform or unsatisfactory performance was the result of circumstances within the contractor or supplier's control; - - iv. has failed to abide by the federal, state and local prompt payment requirements or contractual terms and conditions regarding the same; - v. has failed to abide by or honor commitments made pursuant to Part 6 regarding the JSEB Program; - vi. has violated any federal, state, or local laws, including this Chapter; - vii. has engaged in conduct prohibited hereunder or that is a serious threat to the integrity of the public procurement and contracting process, as determined by the Chief;

-- is more than 60 calendar days in default or breach of a contract with the City; - ii. has failed to perform or has unsatisfactorily performed the terms and conditions of one or more contracts with the City, which failure to perform or unsatisfactory performance was the result of circumstances within the contractor or vendor'ssupplier's control; - iii. may be precluded from contracting with the City under this Chapter; - has failed to abide by the federal, state and local prompt iv. payment requirements or contractual terms and conditions regarding the same; - has failed to abide by or honor commitments made pursuant to Part 6 regarding the JSEB Program; - has violated any federal, state, or local laws, including vi. this Chapter; - has engaged in conduct prohibited hereunder or that is a vii. serious threat to the integrity of the public procurement and contracting process, as determined by the Chief; - viii. has violated the ethics provisions under this Chapter; or - has been debarred by another government entity.
+viii. has violated the ethics provisions under this Chapter; or ix. has been debarred by another government entity.